ankane/jetpack/README.md

 jetpack global list
 ```

-You can even use jetpack to update itself
+You can even use it to update itself

 ```sh
 jetpack global update jetpack